forcedotcom/sfdx-scanner/messages/run-command.md

 # flags.target.description

-A target may be specified as a file, a folder, or a glob pattern.
+You can specify a target as a file, a folder, or a glob pattern.

-If you specify this flag multiple times, then the full list of targeted files will be the sum of the files and folders.
+If you specify this flag multiple times, then the full list of targeted files is the sum of the files and folders.

-Each targeted file must live within the workspace specified by the –-workspace flag.
+Each targeted file must live within the workspace that you specified with the `–-workspace` flag.

-If the `--target` flag is not specified, then all the files within your workspace (supplied by the `--workspace` flag) will be targeted for analysis.
+If you don't specify the `--target` flag, then all the files within your workspace (specified by the `--workspace` flag) are targeted for analysis.

 # flags.rule-selector.summary